Album Review: Deep Down Happy – Sports Team

 There’s a thin line between entitlement and self-awareness, one which the bands walks admirably.
 ‘Born Sugar’ makes mockery of the wealthy’s exodus from the cities, with Rice’s falsetto and Al Greenwood’s rolling drums colouring in commentary about “easy living” and making your parent’s proud.
 ‘Here’s the thing’ is a ramshackle back-and-forth banger where gets more wild and unfiltered as it goes.
 It’s easily the best track on the record as it dismantles societal falsities with the precision of a military drone strike: “(Here’s the thing) discrimination doesn’t happen anymore… It’s all just lies, lies, lies, lies”.

 Meanwhile, the more hushed vocals at the beginning of ‘Stations of the Cross’ give way to the album’s most searing observation: “it’s not that you’re unhappy, it’s that you’re happy on and off”.
 It’s a direct acknowledgement of the unhealthy expectations that young people have been brought-up with, wrapped in a sense of knowing understanding from a band raised exact same way.
 The only time the group truly stumbles is on the track ‘Long Hot Summer’.
-Despite its sunset indie instrumentation and Oli Dewdney’s thick bass lines, the forlorn lyricism doesn’t really work with semi-ironic tone and wordplay about their Cambridge education, which slightly crosses the line into entitlement territory.
+Despite its sunset indie instrumentation and Oli Dewdney’s thick bass lines, the forlorn lyricism doesn’t really work with semi-ironic tone and wordplay about their Cambridge education.

 For a debut album, Deep Down Happy doesn’t pull any punches.
 It’s well-written, well-performed, danceable and snarky.
 It has more bite to it than almost any other indie record this year.
 That being said, it isn’t anything you haven’t heard before.
 Although they put their own spin on it, what Sports Team are putting out is still recognisably indie.
 But at the end of the day, I don’t really care.
 It’s rare to find a record this aggressively no-frills fun.
 It’s rare to find indie this nuanced and divorced from its own arse.
 Perhaps Sports Team don’t capture the zeitgeist.
 But with a record this good they don’t need to.